Hokioi/GettingAndCleaningDataProject/CodeBook.md

 accelerometerAverages variables
 ===========================
 subject: unique identifier for each of the 30 participants.
 Levels 1:30.
 activity: description of the activity that the subject undertook.
 Factor variable with 6 levels: walking, walking_upstairs, walking_downstairs, sitting, standing, laying.

 The following measurement variables correspond to those in the accelerometerTidy table, except that they are the average values for each activity and subject, and they have been differentiated by applying the suffix "avg" to each variable name. tBodyAccmeanX, etcetera, is defined as described for the accelerometerTidy table.

 tBodyAccmeanXavg
 tBodyAccmeanYavg
 tBodyAccmeanZavg
 tBodyAccsdXavg
 tBodyAccsdYavg
 tBodyAccsdZavg
 tGravityAccmeanXavg
 tGravityAccmeanYavg
 tGravityAccmeanZavg
 tGravityAccsdXavg
 tGravityAccsdYavg
 tGravityAccsdZavg
 tBodyAccJerkmeanXavg
 tBodyAccJerkmeanYavg
 tBodyAccJerkmeanZavg
 tBodyAccJerksdXavg
 tBodyAccJerksdYavg
 tBodyAccJerksdZavg
 tBodyGyromeanXavg
 tBodyGyromeanYavg
 tBodyGyromeanZavg
 tBodyGyrosdXavg
 tBodyGyrosdYavg
 tBodyGyrosdZavg
 tBodyGyroJerkmeanXavg
 tBodyGyroJerkmeanYavg
 tBodyGyroJerkmeanZavg
 tBodyGyroJerksdXavg
 tBodyGyroJerksdYavg
 tBodyGyroJerksdZavg
 tBodyAccMagmeanavg
 tBodyAccMagsdavg
 tGravityAccMagmeanavg
 tGravityAccMagsdavg
 tBodyAccJerkMagmeanavg
 tBodyAccJerkMagsdavg
 tBodyGyroMagmeanavg
 tBodyGyroMagsdavg
 tBodyGyroJerkMagmeanavg
 tBodyGyroJerkMagsdavg
 fBodyAccmeanXavg
 fBodyAccmeanYavg
 fBodyAccmeanZavg
 fBodyAccsdXavg
 fBodyAccsdYavg
 fBodyAccsdZavg
 fBodyAccJerkmeanXavg
 fBodyAccJerkmeanYavg
 fBodyAccJerkmeanZavg
 fBodyAccJerksdXavg
 fBodyAccJerksdYavg
 fBodyAccJerksdZavg
 fBodyGyromeanXavg
 fBodyGyromeanYavg
 fBodyGyromeanZavg
-fBodyGyrosdXavg"
+fBodyGyrosdXavg
 fBodyGyrosdYavg
 fBodyGyrosdZavg
 fBodyAccMagmeanavg
 fBodyAccMagsdavg
 fBodyBodyAccJerkMagmeanavg
 fBodyBodyAccJerkMagsdavg
 fBodyBodyGyroMagmeanavg
 fBodyBodyGyroMagsdavg
 fBodyBodyGyroJerkMagmeanavg
 fBodyBodyGyroJerkMagsdavg